Bid target Betfair lifts forecast for profit, cost savings

-LONDON Betfair said full-year profit would be higher than previously forecast and increased its cost savings target on Tuesday as the online gambling company sought to ward off a $1.4 billion (901 million pounds) takeover approach by private equity firm CVC Capital Partners.
+LONDON May 7 Betfair said full-year profit would be higher than previously forecast and increased its cost savings target on Tuesday as the online gambling company sought to ward off a $1.4 billion takeover approach by private equity firm CVC Capital Partners.

 Betfair forecast underlying profit of around 73 million pounds on revenues of some 387 million for the year to end April.
 Previous guidance had been for profit of 65-70 million pounds and revenues in a range of 370-385 million, the company said.